Tickets

 Contents

-The Poets' Corner is one of Westminster Abbey's most iconic features.
-It was originally established in the year 1400 as the burial place for Geoffrey Chaucer but has since been expanded to include other famous authors.
+The Poets' Corner at Westminster Abbey was originally established in the year 1400 as the burial place for Geoffrey Chaucer but has since been expanded to include other famous authors.
 Today, there are more than 100 writers and poets who have been commemorated here.

 • Location: Westminster Abbey, London, England